gii-is-DP2/DP2-1920-GI-04/readme.md

 ### US20 - Set Up Contest Final Week Promotion Automatically
 As an administrator
-So that I can engage owners in the contest and have a final push of service purchase at the end of the month
+So that I can engage owners in the contest and have a final push of solution purchase at the end of the month
 I want to automatically set up a promotion of 10% at the final natural week of the month

 Details:

-* It's not applied to previously booked services
+* It's not applied to previously booked solutions
 *	Trigger for this action is still undecided, it will depend on the technology

 Use cases:

-* As an owner, book a new beauty service visit the day before the last week of the month.
-When the last week starts, book that same service again.
+* As an owner, book a new beauty solution visit the day before the last week of the month.
+When the last week starts, book that same solution again.
 The second time the price should be 10% less.
 The promotion is effective. :heavy_check_mark:
-* As an owner, book a new beauty service visit two days before the last week of the month.
-At the next day, book that same service again.
+* As an owner, book a new beauty solution visit two days before the last week of the month.
+At the next day, book that same solution again.
 The price should be exactly the same.
 The promotion is not effective. :x:

 # Sprint Planning
 Sprint | User Story | Asignee